cirosantilli/cpp-cheat/ffmpeg/README.md

 History of the fork: https://en.wikipedia.org/wiki/Libav#History

-libav is going to die now that Debian switched back to FFmpeg.
+libav is going to die now that Debian switched back to FFmpeg in 2015?

+`libav***` are libraries present inside of FFmpeg.

+Each of those libraries can be versioned separately through the `version.h` header.